Global dynamical structures from infinitesimal data: Results

-We test the efficacy of VERT for discovering attracting sets in real postural dynamics data using an open source dataset of whole-body human treadmill kinematics \cite{maus2014data} (published in \cite{maus2015constructing}).
-Bipedal running is an ideal setting for validating the performance of VERT, as interpretable and empirically validated template-anchor models such as the spring loaded inverted pendulum (SLIP) \cite{holmes2006dynamics} and their characteristic kinematics can be readily extracted from the trajectories for comparison with the predictions from VERT.
 Because the SLIP template model represents a single virtual leg restricted to the sagittal plane, we focus our analysis on sensors from the right side of the body during the stance phase to facilitate comparison (Fig. \ref{fig:human}A).
 The VERT predictions for the whole body template are shown in Fig. \ref{fig:human}B-C. Visualizing the distance estimator over the spatiotemporal projection of the trajectories onto their leading GPCs (Fig. \ref{fig:human}B) reveals a phase of transient postural dynamics immediately following impact, with closest proximity to the template posture occurring during the latter half of stance.
-Temporal alignment of the distance estimator with the vertical ground reaction force ($F_z$) shows that the initial post-impact transient predicted by VERT aligns with the impact transient phase of $F_z$ (Fig. \ref{fig:human}C, red shaded region), and decays near the transition to the post-transient (SLIP-like) GRF profile.
+Temporal alignment of the distance estimator with the vertical ground reaction force ($F_z$), withheld from VERT, shows that the initial post-impact transient predicted by VERT aligns with the impact transient phase of $F_z$ (Fig. \ref{fig:human}C, red shaded region), and decays near the transition to the post-transient (SLIP-like) GRF profile.
 Interestingly, VERT predicts the persistence of a weaker transient following the transition to SLIP-like GRF behavior.
 This transient decays near the functional transition from energy absorption to propulsion, where the slope of $F_z$ changes sign.
+Low values of the distance estimator thus align with SLIP template behavior inferred from the privileged observables (vertical GRF and virtual leg length).